nafasebra/fetch-api-github/README.md

 - get stars and forks of repository
 - I Designed the Ui and include the .xd file in this repo (fetch-api-github.xd)
 - Responsive layout
+- Load more repositories

+# what technology did i use?
+- create react app
+- axios
+- react query (usequery and useinfinitequery hooks)
+- pure CSS

 ## for use
+1 - install npm
+2 - next install yarn
+3 - clone the repo
+4 - run `yarn install`
-you can fetch api from your github profile, then:
+5 - you can fetch api from your github profile, then:

 ```